KoBeWi/Metroidvania-System/README.md

 - Outer Corner: The texture that draws at the outer bounds of the room.
 - Inner Corner: This texture only appears in concave (non-rectangle) rooms and draws at the corners inside the room.

 When using shared borders mode, the above corner textures are instead replaced by this set.
 The coloring rules are a bit different - if multiple borders meet at the same corner, the resulting color will favor custom colors instead of the default one.
-Note that you can assign the same texture to all of them, which will improve drawing performance (rules for determining correct corner are complex).

 - U Corner: Corner of a single border that divides U-shaped room.
 - L Corner: Corner of 2 perpendicular borders.